A long-awaited jury decision last week has put new attention on the potential health risks of a popular weed killer — and the debate over those risks.

 She added that these studies have often been dismissed by politicians and scientists, although she noted some of these critics have documented ties to Monsanto.

-A paper published last year found that the “acute toxic effects” of glyphosate are low but that there’s data “raising the possibility of health effects associated with chronic, ultra-low doses.”
+A published last year found that the “acute toxic effects” of glyphosate are low but that there’s data “raising the possibility of health effects associated with chronic, ultra-low doses.”

 J. Glenn Morris, director of the Emerging Pathogens Institute, told Healthline the compound may affect our intestinal flora and may be tied to reproductive impacts and health problems.